ponylang/ponylang-website/content/blog/last-week-in-pony-03252018.md

 ## Last Week's Playground

-This week we got a great contribution by github user [EpicEric](https://github.com/EpicEric) showing us how Lambdas work in Pony (and it also has a reverse polish notation calculator !!1!11):
+This week we got a great contribution by GitHub user [EpicEric](https://github.com/EpicEric) showing us how Lambdas work in Pony (and it also has a reverse polish notation calculator !!1!11):

 [Last Weeks Playground - March 25, 2018](https://is.gd/VPkxXu)